District Admin To Plant Over 3.247 Mln Saplings Under Hur Bashar Aik Shajar Plantation Campaign - UrduPoint

 District Admin To Plant Over 3.247 Mln Saplings Under 'Hur Bashar Aik Shajar' Plantation Campaign

-Rawalpindi District Administration on the directives of Punjab Government would plant over 3.247 million saplings under 'Hur Bashar Aik Shajar,' monsoon plantation campaign

-RAWALPINDI, (UrduPoint / Pakistan Point News - 16th Jul, 2021 ) :Rawalpindi District Administration on the directives of Punjab Government would plant over 3.247 million saplings under 'Hur Bashar Aik Shajar,' monsoon plantation campaign.
+RAWALPINDI, (UrduPoint / Pakistan Point News - 18th Jul, 2021 ) :Rawalpindi district administration on the directives of Punjab government would plant over 3.247 million saplings under 'Hur Bashar Aik Shajar,' monsoon plantation campaign.

 According to a district administration spokesperson, Commissioner Rawalpindi Division Syed Gulzar Hussain Shah and Regional Police Officer, Rawalpindi on July 12 launched the monsoon plantation campaign by planting a sapling here at Gymkhana Club.

-The performance of all the departments concerned would be monitored on daily basis.
+The performance of all the departments concerned would be monitored on the dashboard monitor on daily basis.

+second phase of the government of Punjab's revolutionary program ˜Khidmat Aap Ki Dehleez Par" kicked off here on June 30, was in full swing as the government offices including district 'Kutchery' offices were being cleaned, public sectors schools were being whitewashed and the premises of the offices being renovated.

+The authorities concerned had been directed to ensure that all the departments concerned to achieve the targets set in this regard in an efficient manner and the reports of the tasks should be uploaded on the App developed by Punjab Information board.